 FW: Kylian Mbappé (Monaco, now Paris)

 The French FIFA World Cup winner made a single outing in the UEFA Youth League – for Monaco on 9 December 2014 – 11 days before his 16th birthday.
-By the following December, he was in Monaco's first team.
+By the following December, he was in Monaco's first team and now at Paris he is established as a worldwide star.